rotki/rotki/docs/usage_guide.rst

 Adding Fiat Balances
 =====================

-Rotkehlchen is an asset management application.
+Rotkehlchen is an asset analytics application.
 Thus you can track all your assets in one place including the FIAT balances you have.

 To add or modify the amount of an owned FIAT currency, go to the user settings page, scroll down to the "Fiat Balances" section and choose the currency from the dropdown menu.
 Input the modified balance in the text box and press the Modify button.